Aesthetic distance

 Aesthetic distance refers to the gap between a viewer's conscious reality and the fictional reality presented in a work of art.
-When a reader becomes fully engrossed in the illusory narrative world of a book, the author has achieved a close aesthetic distance.
+When a reader becomes fully engrossed (also known as being 'immersed') in the illusory narrative world of a book, the author has achieved a close aesthetic distance.
 If the author then jars the reader from the reality of the story, essentially reminding the reader they are reading a book, the author is said to have "violated the aesthetic distance."

 Overview

 The concept originates from Immanuel Kant's Critique of Judgement, where he establishes the notion of disinterested delight which does not depend on the subject's having a desire for the object itself, he writes, "delight in beautiful art does not, in the pure judgement of taste, involve an immediate interest. [...] it is not the object that is of immediate interest, but rather the inherent character of the beauty qualifying it for such a partnership-a character, therefore, that belongs to the very essence of beauty."

 The term aesthetic distance itself derives from an article by Edward Bullough published in 1912.
 In that article, he begins with the image of a passenger on a ship observing fog at sea.
 If the passenger thinks of the fog in terms of danger to the ship, the experience is not aesthetic, but to regard the beautiful scene in detached wonder is to take legitimate aesthetic attitude.
 One must feel, but not too much.
 Bullough writes, "Distance … is obtained by separating the object and its appeal from one's own self, by putting it out of gear with practical needs and ends.
 Thereby the 'contemplation' of the object becomes alone possible."

 Authors of film, fiction, drama, and poetry evoke different levels of aesthetic distance.
 For instance, William Faulkner tends to invoke a close aesthetic distance by using first-person narrative and stream of consciousness, while Ernest Hemingway tends to invoke a greater aesthetic distance from the reader through use of third person narrative.